vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 - Email contents can be proven by verifying DKIM signatures and checking the sender domain
 - EVM state and storage proofs can be verified against the block hash via Merkle Proofs

-Before Vlayer, ZK programs were application-specific and proved a single source of data.
-Vlayer allows you to write a Solidity smart contract (called **Prover**) that acts as a glue between all three possible data sources and enables you to **aggregate** this data in a verifiable way - we not only prove that the data we use is valid but also that it was processed correctly by the **Prover**.
+Before vlayer, ZK programs were application-specific and proved a single source of data. vlayer allows you to write a Solidity smart contract (called **Prover**) that acts as a glue between all three possible data sources and enables you to **aggregate** this data in a verifiable way - we not only prove that the data we use is valid but also that it was processed correctly by the **Prover**.

 ### Aggregation examples